nodejs/node/doc/api/fs.md

 unnecessary to call `watcher.ref()` unless `watcher.unref()` had been called previously.

-`watcher.ref()` is not available on Linux.
+`watcher.ref()` is only supported on macOS and Windows.
 An `ERR_FEATURE_UNAVAILABLE_ON_PLATFORM` exception will be thrown when the function is used on a platform that does not support it.

 #### `watcher.unref()`